US orders China to shut consulate in Houston, Texas | DW | 22.07.2020

 China condemned an order to close it consulate in the US city of Houston as a "political provocation" that will make diplomatic relations worse.
-China has threatened retaliation for the surprise decision.
+Beijing has threatened retaliation for the surprise decision.

 The United States has "abruptly" ordered China to close its Houston consulate, Beijing said Wednesday.